bstefanescu/qutejs/web/doc/docs/attributes/q-attrs.md

 ## Using q:attrs on nested components

-You can also use `q:attrs` on any nested component (on both VM or functional components).
+You can also use `q:attrs` on any nested component (on both VM or template components).

 Example: